La Quinta city council denies proposed surf park project - KESQ

 On Wednesday night, the La Quinta city council unanimously nixed the controversial Coral Mountain Resort project.

+What has been nearly a two-year battle to get the La Quinta Surf Park approved finally came to an end.

-Public comments on the plan didn't wrap up until after 9:30 p.m.
-Some spoke in favor of the development, but most were opposed.
+Public comments on the plan didn't wrap up until midnight.
+Some spoke in favor of the development, but many were opposed.

 The proposed surf park has been at the center of hours of public debate and concern from the community.